briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 ### Visualization

 Here's a dependency graph showing all of the resources in ad hoc base stack.
-This can be found on the `Resources` tab of the ad hoc base stack.
+This can be found on the `Resources` tab of the ad hoc base stack in the Pulumi console.

 ![Graph view of ad hoc base infrastructure](/static/pulumi_ad_hoc_base_dep_graph.png)

 ### Inputs

-There are only two inputs for the ad hoc base stack
+There are only two required inputs for the ad hoc base stack

 - ACM certificate ARN
 - Domain Name